datacentricdesign/id5415/collections/_id5415/1-1-self-study.md

 ![Four types of Things](/assets/img/courses/id5415/module1/four-types-of-things.svg)

 * **Multipurpose computers** are computers with powerful resources such as Personal Computers, laptops or smartphones.
 They have capabilities to process a significant amount of information while handling multiple applications in parallel.
-These devices are complex digital entities on there own and often not considered as Things.
+These devices are complex digital entities on their own and often not considered as Things.
 They have their dedicated Industry with design and engineering.
 * **Specialised embedded devices** are small computers, still with the ability to work on their own for a specific set of functionalities.
 They have processing capabilities to handle several tasks.
 They can connect to the Internet on their own or require a connection with a multipurpose computer.
 Typical examples are smart thermostats which connect to the home WiFi network or smart watches which interact with a smartphone in order to access the Internet.
-Challenges
+Design challenges lie in software components, such as handling complex interaction data and running
-* **Connected sensors and controls** focus on a specific sensing or control functionality such as collecting the ambient temperature or turning ON/OFF the light in the room.
+* **Connected sensors and controls** focus on a specific functionality such as collecting the ambient temperature (sensing) or turning ON/OFF the light in the room (controlling).
 They deal with limited resources (e.g. energy, processing, memory).
 Design challenges lies at the frontier of software and hardware, often achieve with Arduino-like platform.
-* **Passively trackable object** are pieces of metal (e.g. RFID tags) or visuals (e.g. QR code for 'Quick Response' code) which are attached to hardware, connecting them with their digital representation.
+* **Passively trackable object** are pieces of metal (e.g. RFID tags) or visuals (e.g. QR code for 'Quick Response' code) which are attached to hardware, enabling the link with their digital representation.
 They require an external device to establish this connection.
-A typical example is delivery parcels with QR Codes.
-Throughout the delivery process, parcels are scanned so that customer can trace their location online (digital representation).
+A typical example is a delivery parcel with QR Code.
+Throughout the delivery process, the parcel is scanned so that the customer can trace its location online (digital representation).

-In this course, the [Raspberry Pi](/tags/#raspberry-pi) represents such a Specialised embedded device.
+In this course, we will use a [Raspberry Pi](/tags/#raspberry-pi) to represent a specialised embedded device: a home hub.
 It is a small multipurpose computer which makes it a good candidate for rapid prototyping of connected products.
-The light bulb is best representing this type of Things.
+In contrast, the light bulb of our prototyping kit is best representing the type of Things 'connected sensors and controls'.

-The common point of all these Things is their purpose of digitising and communicating information.
-Thus, the `network`, establishing the communication between these Things, is the second pillar of connected products.
+The common point of all these `Things` is their purpose of digitising and communicating information.
+Thus, the `Network`, establishing the communication between these `Things`, is the second pillar of connected products.
 How this communication is established, what constraints does it imply?
 How fast, reliable, secure is this communication?
 As communication is at the core of a connected product, it becomes critical to take it into consideration throughout the design process.
 We will dedicate the [fourth module](/module4) to Network technologies

-The field of connected products is growing fast as it enables 3 major opportunities.
+The field of connected products is growing fast as it enables three major opportunities.

 * Interactions:

 continuous engineering

-* Data: the Internet of Thing is all about generating data
+* Data: the Internet of Things is all about generating data.
+In this context, we often refer to the 5Vs as depicted in by the [IBM infographic](https://www.ibmbigdatahub.com/infographic/extracting-business-value-4-vs-big-data): Volume, Velocity, Veracity, Variety and more recently Value.

 * Intelligence: establishing a connection between devices makes them more aware, more capable, and by extension more intelligent.
 Thus, the common phrasing of 'Smart'.
 However, it all comes down to the ability to connect and share information, so that each part of the system can gain and leverage knowledge.

-However, these opportunities naturally leads to three key challenges:
+However, these opportunities naturally lead to three key challenges:

 * Complexity: in contrast with a traditional product made of a single device, a connected product potentially involve several devices including some devices which are not under your control.
-It forms a system in which pieces of codes are running on many different devices, which makes the maintenance more difficult, but also raise new questions regarding privacy, security, ownership;
+It forms a system in which pieces of codes are running on many different devices, which makes the maintenance more difficult, but also raise new questions regarding privacy, security and ownership;
 * Dynamic: this network of Things is highly dynamic.
-The Things available on the network at a given time might not be available later on, or in a different form.
-Connected to a network, Things gain the ability to upgrade themselves even without artificial intelligence.
+The Things available on the network at a given time might not be available later on, or in a different form: the location changed, the electrical power is gone, the machine learning algorithm gathered more data and thus behave differently.
+Connected to a network, Things also gain the ability to upgrade themselves, fetching the lastest software available like a smartphone or personal computer.
-* Inter-dependence: depend on the network to reach out, on the data it receives and its quality

-With this in mind
+* Inter-dependence: without its connection to a network, a Thing is often no longer able to deliver its functionalities.
+The data it receives is often the main driver of its behaviour.
+Thus the data quality shape the final What should the thermostat do when no temperature data is coming?

-What is different about prototypes of connected products?
+With these opportunities and challenges in mind, what is different about prototypes of connected products?

+It is difficult to leverage these opportunities or measure the impact of these challenges without experiencing them.
+While implementing a functional prototype is a common practice in the later stages of design processes, it is also becoming necessary in the earlier stages.

+This involves:
 * Feasibility prototypes
 * User Prototypes
 * Live-Data Prototypes
 * Hybrid Prototypes

-* Testing techniques

-* What do we mean by prototype
-* What for?

 ## References

 1. [Designing Connected Products](https://www.oreilly.com/library/view/designing-connected-products/9781449372682/) UX for the Consumer Internet of Things.
 By Clair Rowland, Elizabeth Goodman, Martin Charlier, Ann Light and Alfred Lui.
+2. [Inspired](https://www.goodreads.com/book/show/35249663-inspired) How to create tech products customers love

 # Internet of Things' Technology Stack